Holdsworth road-end vicinity

-Above the hut, the spur leads up through the tussock, then a rocky scramble, to join the Holdsworth – Mitre Ridge at Jumbo, about 40 minutes from the hut. (see 6.3.)
+Above the hut, the spur leads up through tussock, and then a rocky scramble, to join the Holdsworth – Mitre Ridge at Jumbo, about 40 minutes from the hut. (see 6.3.)

 Down: From Jumbo Hut the track descends the tussock edge of the spur NNE for a few minutes, then enters the bush to cross a tiny watercourse 15 minutes from the hut.
 One hour down the spur will bring the higher river terraces and, in another 10 minutes, the Atiwhakatu itself.
 Thirty-five minutes down-valley is the Atiwhakatu Hut.

 Historic site: Below the tiny stream crossed 15 minutes from the hut, and 50 metres to the north (TL), the site of Spooners Hut can be found.

-Up: The route from the Atiwhakatu Saddle takes 90 minutes to the bush-edge, with the summit of Baldy less than 2 hours from the Atiwhakatu Saddle.
+Up: The route from the Atiwhakatu Saddle takes 90 minutes to the bush-edge, with the summit of Baldy less than 2 hours from the Saddle.
 This route is somewhat more difficult to follow on the return journey, so look back often to remember the route.
 From Baldy to the main ridge is another 60 minutes.

 Down: The knob where the Baldy spur joins the Holdsworth – Mitre ridge is not conspicuous, though it has a small cairn.
 It is at a change of direction in the ridge, just beyond a couple of small tarns, about an hour from McGregor and 5 minutes before South King’s iron tube.
 The tussock spur is reasonably defined and drops through a saddle to reach the extensive flat summit of Baldy in 40 minutes.

 The spur leads almost NE as it leaves Baldy, and passes the Barton Track turn-off cairn in 7 minutes, to swing round to the SE as it reaches the bush-edge 20 minutes from Baldy.
 Inside the bush the spur is reasonably defined, and the track well marked.
 Twenty minutes down from the bush-edge the route swings sharply L across a gully head and eventually another spur develops.
 A sharp fault trace is crossed just before the Atiwhakatu Saddle, about 70 minutes from Baldy.